Rozanova/WebDesignCourse/Syllabus.md

 * In-class workshop: group work using glitch.com, implementing the HTML and CSS we learned so far!

 ##### HW:
 * Read chapters 14-17 in the text book!
+[HTM & CSS by John Duckett](https://dominicanart227.files.wordpress.com/2019/08/duckett.pdf)